AliceYeh12/EduCoin/README.md

 ## How I Built It
 EduCoin was built with Swift and Firebase for backend work, like user authentication.

+## Challenges I Faced
+Passing data between the view controllers was the biggest challenge I faced, as the "Educoins" count, as well as time for the timers, needed to be consistent.

 ## What's Next for EduCoin
 I hope to add additional features like goal setting or friendly competitions between students to further incentivize productivity.
+Additionally, EduCoin can be scaled to make money through partnering with education-oriented companies, like tutoring services or companies that produce online study tools, to advertise their products as student store offerings.

 ## Video Demo
 Link to a video demo of EduCoin: https://youtu.be/hkJAJLcReQs.